 Rule number three: Review Cycles: one hour, one day, one week

-Critical Now items: review approximately once each hour.
+Critical Now items: these need to be reviewed each hour.

-Opportunity Now items: review approximately once each day.
+Opportunity Now items: review these approximately once each day.

 Rule number four: Write deadlines in the subject line